hivdb/sierra-client/python/README.md

 Usage
 -----

-Once installed, a command `sierrapy` is available in the command line.
-The command currently support two main methods to fetch JSON-format drug-resistance report from backend service.
+Once installed, a command `sierrapy` is available from the command line.
+The command currently support three main methods to fetch JSON-format drug-resistance report from backend service.

 ### Input Sequences (FASTA File)